Nelson, Caerphilly

-Name

-Etymologies
+Etymology

-The area that became Nelson was called Ffos-y-Gerddinen and this remains the name of the village in Welsh.
+The area that became Nelson was originally called Ffos y Gerddinen, though this name is not commonly used today.
 The meaning of this name is often given as ditch/moat of the Rowan Trees but Thomas Morgan translated it as "Mountain Ash Bog".

-The English name is borrowed from the Nelson's Arms coaching inn, now Lord Nelson Inn, itself named after Horatio Nelson who lodged there with Lady Hamilton in the summer of 1802, following a visit to Cyfarthfa Ironworks in Merthyr en route to Monmouth.
-Following the opening of Llancaiach Colliery in 1811 an urban village developed near the inn and it seems the name Nelson became the common name for the village amongst both Welsh and English speakers (in the same way the Mountain Ash Inn gave its name to the town of Mountain Ash).

-Debate
+The English name Nelson derives from the Lord Nelson Inn, a pub which the village grew around, and which gave its name to the railway station and eventually the whole settlement by association.

+Controversy

 In 2020, the Welsh government conducted an audit of names that commemorated slavery or those associated with the slave trade, including Horatio Nelson.
 However, the audit noted that the village was "named for the adjacent Lord Nelson Inn rather than in intentional commemoration of Nelson."

 The audit became the subject of debate in October 2021, when The Daily Telegraph reported the story with criticism from the Secretary of State for Wales, Simon Hart and Member of the Senedd Natasha Asghar who called the audit "pandering to the woke left".

-The ongoing dispute led Senedd member for Caerphilly, Hefin David to state that the name would not change "unless the people of Nelson decide it should change."
-This debate has led to suggestions that the village should revert to its Welsh name only, with Kenneth O. Morgan stating that "I am all in favour of turning their names into the Welsh version, which they have had for centuries."
+The ongoing coverage led Senedd member for Caerphilly, Hefin David to state that the name would not change "unless the people of Nelson decide it should change."
+The discussion also led to suggestions that the village should revert to its previous Welsh name Ffos y Gerddinen, with historian Kenneth O. Morgan stating that "I am all in favour of turning their names into the Welsh version, which they have had for centuries."